How long does it take to get a GED?

 If you're seeking self-paced preparation courses, online study options are also readily available.
+Research has shown that practice tests and distributed studying (not cramming, studying at different times and in different environments) are the best ways to study for standardized tests.
 Study.com offers courses that allow individuals to complete eight-minute video lessons and take practice quizzes and exams at their own speed.
 The following resources can be completed in a matter of weeks:

 - GED Math: Algebra, Geometry & Arithmetic